-The 2013 draft will include two competitive balance rounds for the first time.
+The 2013 draft included two competitive balance rounds for the first time.
 There’s now an annual competitive balance lottery designed to provide additional selections for teams with the lowest revenues and in the smallest markets.

 6. Why can’t teams trade draft picks?

-Well technically teams can trade picks — at least in some instances.
-Picks obtained in baseball’s new competitive balance lottery can be traded.
+Well technically teams can trade picks -- at least in some instances.
+Picks obtained in baseball's relatively new competitive balance lottery can be traded.

 In general, however, picks cannot be traded.
-Many general managers have expressed support for the possibility, noting that it would provide savvy teams with another way of obtaining an advantage over their competitors.
+Some general managers have expressed support for the possibility, noting that it would provide savvy teams with another way of obtaining an advantage over their competitors.

 7. Which teams forfeited picks to sign free agents?

-Teams obtaining picks select at the end of the first round, instead of obtaining picks directly from the clubs that forfeit them.
+Teams obtaining compensatory picks for losing qualified free agents select at the end of the first round, instead of obtaining picks directly from the clubs that forfeit them.

 8. What leverage do teams have?
 What leverage do players have?